freealise/freealise/ar/README.md

 morpher: use to match timepoints with transparent holes
 pano: use svg displacer for thumbnail depth (add to static image hf space);
 change webgl2 vertex buffers for displacement map parallax in overlay;
-use gsv custom tiles for sound mapping; replace videodome
+use gsv custom tiles for svg sound mapping; replace videodome

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown